AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/product-provisioning.md

    Upon successful login, you see the _Overview_ tab of the Adobe Admin Console.

 1. Navigate to the _Products_ tab.
-This tab displays all the Adobe products your organization has purchased.
+This tab displays all the Adobe products that your organization has purchased.

 1. Select **[!UICONTROL GenStudio]** from the list of products.
 The Console displays the GenStudio product profile, which displays key information about the product licenses your organization has purchased.
 It also provides options to manage these licenses.